Keeping Pets Safe

 Remember, registering your pet with Council makes it easier for lost animals to be identified and reunited with their owners.
 It is important to ensure your address and contact details are current.

-For more information on preparing your pets and animals for a disaster situation, visit the Emergency Management Queensland website.
+For more information on preparing your pets and animals for a disaster situation, visit the Disaster Management Queensland website.

 You can also complete your own personalised pet emergency plan here.